A Fiber-pigtailed Quantum Dot Device Generating Indistinguishable Photons at GHz Clock-rates: Device Fabrication

 The QD-hCBG micro-cavity devices used in this work are based on a sample grown by molecular beam epitaxy containing InAs/GaAs QDs emitting between 900-950\,nm at cryogenic temperatures.
 Using a flip-chip wafer-bonding process, a 170\,nm thick GaAs membrane with embedded QD-layer is hybridly integrated with a dielectric SiO$_2$ layer and a backside gold mirror.
 For the deterministic integration of pre-selected quantum emitters into numerically optimized hCBG devices (see next section and Supplementary Information~S.I., section S1 for details on the simulations and used structural parameters), we employed a marker-based cathodoluminescence mapping and lithography process.
 For details on sample growth, processing, and deterministic device fabrication we refer to Ref.~\cite{rickert_high_2024}.
 To realize a robust high-performance fiber-pigtailed device, the fabricated QD-hCBG cavities are directly and permanently coupled to an ultra-high numerical aperture (UHNA) single-mode fiber (SMF) of the type UHNA3 SMF (fiber core radius $r_\mathrm{core}$=900\,nm, numerical aperture (NA) = 0.35, Coherent Corp.).
 This specialtiy fiber is spliced (transmission $\sim$95\%~\cite{yin_low_2019, zolnacz_method_2019}) to a standard SM fiber (type 780HP SMF, Coherent Corp.) before the coupling to the device.

 Deterministic fiber-pigtailing of individual hCBG devices is achieved by employing the process outlined in the following.
 In a first step, the fiber glued into a ceramic ferrule is aligned to the target photonic structure with an interferometric positioning procedure: The sample surface is illuminated with a supercontinuum source through this fiber placed at a few hundred nanometer distance from the sample.
 The interference of light reflected from the sample and partially reflected from the fiber's end face is recorded on a spectrometer.
 The spectral interference signal is used as feedback to adjust the tilt and height of the fiber with respect to the sample surface plane, and to locate the targeted hCBG structure while scanning the fiber across the sample surface.
 The precision of fiber-alignment to the targeted hCBG is expected to be below 200\,nm.
 Next, the fiber facet is placed in physical contact with the sample to ensure stability.
 To achieve a specific distance between the fiber facet and the hCBG, the fiber-facet is etched prior the coupling procedure within an area of $\sim10\,\mu$m around the fiber-core using a focused Xenon ion beam.
 In this way, the distance between the target QD-hCBG cavity and the fiber-core can be controlled with a precision of $\pm$50\,nm.
 In the final fiber-pigtailing step, UV-sensitive adhesive is applied around the fiber-ferrule encapsulating the UHNA3 SMF and cured using a focused UV light source.
 The FC-device is then transferred to an optical setup for characterization.
-For details we refer to Ref.~\cite{zolnacz_method_2019}, where this method was applied to QD mesa structures.
+For details on the fiber splicing, alignment, and etching as well as investigations on the coupling stability, we refer to Ref.~\cite{zolnacz_method_2019}, applying the methods used in this work to QD mesa structures.